 With a Key Card, the days of swiping to pay your fare are over - all you need to do is tap and ride thanks to the contactless chip inside the Card and the red framed Validator pads on Transit fareboxes and station turnstiles and Regional Rail platform Validators and station turnstiles. (more details about how this works on Regional Rail below).

 Key also brings a full service-self serve fare purchase system with the introduction of the Fare Kiosk.
 On Transit, Fare Kiosks have been installed at all Market Frankford and Broad Street Line Stations and at select Bus Loops.
-On Regional Rail, Fare Kiosks will only be available at the five Center City Stations (Temple, Jefferson, Suburban, 30th St., and University City) -there will not be Fare Kiosks at any outlying Regional Rail Stations.
+On Regional Rail, Fare Kiosks will only be available at the five Center City Stations (Temple, Jefferson, Suburban, 30th St., and Penn Medicine) -there will not be Fare Kiosks at any outlying Regional Rail Stations.
 At the Kiosk you will be able to buy a Key Card, load/reload a fare - both Passes and Travel Wallet -- as well as check the balance on your Travel Wallet account.
 The Kiosks accept credit, debit, and cash - just check the signage on the equipment.
 The Fare Kiosk also sells a Quick Trip (learn more below) for customers without a Key Card and those occasional riders who only want to purchase a single ride fare.

 Self-serve doesn't mean that you won't be able to get assistance if you need it.
 One important component of the SEPTA Key program for Transit is that Cashiers will leave the booth and become Customer Attendants with the flexibility to assist customers and answer questions at the fareline, Fare Kiosks, and the station platforms inside the paid area.
 Customer assistant call boxes have also been installed near the Fare Kiosks.
 With the push of the button you can speak with a SEPTA Supervisor.
 On Regional Rail, Passenger Service representatives will continue to be available at our Center City Stations and at outlying stations; you can use the SEPTA Key Customer Call Box if you need assistance.